SamLee77/Sam-Test-Docs/docs/configuration.md

 ```javascript
 document.getElementById("demo").innerHTML = "Hello JavaScript";
 ```
-Please create a second level heading titled "Code Blocks Make Me Happy"
+1. Create a second level heading titled "Code Blocks Make Me Happy"

-Introduce two code blocks for two different langauges by stating what the code does.
+2. Introduce two code blocks for two different langauges by stating what the code does.

-For each code block, make sure to use the formatting for that code, as in the second example above.
+3. For each code block, make sure to use the formatting for that code, as in the second example above.
 Markdown does this for you.

-Add a final statement in bold that states your current desire to finish this activity.
+4. Add a final statement in bold that states your current desire to finish this activity.
 Here is my example:

 **I am SO done.**